TaigaWalk/Curated-RSS-Feeds/README.md

    - Adds relevant labels
 5. **Slack Notification**: Posts formatted alerts to the configured Slack channel

-### 3. Hybrid Acknowledgment Workflow
+### 3. Acknowledgment Workflow
-6. **Immediate Monitoring**: RSS script monitors for thumbs up reactions for exactly 1 minute
+6. **Reaction Monitoring**: Continuously monitors for thumbs up reactions on the Slack message
-7. **Timeout Protection**: If no acknowledgment within 1 minute, script finishes safely
-8. **Late Catch-up**: Separate acknowledgment script checks recent messages for missed acknowledgments
-9. **User Assignment**: First person to react gets assigned the JIRA ticket (using their Slack email)
+7. **User Assignment**: First person to react gets assigned the JIRA ticket (using their Slack email)
-10. **Status Update**: Ticket automatically transitions to "In Progress"
+8. **Status Update**: Ticket automatically transitions to "In Progress"
-11. **Confirmation**: Bot posts acknowledgment message in the Slack thread
+9. **Confirmation**: Bot posts acknowledgment message in the Slack thread
-12. **Cache Update**: Updates cache files to prevent duplicate processing
+10. **Cache Update**: Updates the cache file with new entry links

 ## Slack Message Format